 If we stick to the roof the cheapest option is a paste.
 Not all the silicones are valid not need a from cracking with the sun and heat resistant.
 The best option is the MS polymer, once glued in place need to start it to release.
 This polymer can be easily purchased at any DIY retailer or construction.
 You can choose to paste guides and fix the panel with some stops.
 This option will allow us to change the panel if they were necessary.
 Prepared accessories sold for some models of solar modules.
 This can also be a good choice.

 Chosen as the appropriate solar panel to our desired voltage and power we have to choose a regulator or solar charger suitable.

 We have already spoken at some other point in the function of this device but fits remember that their primary mission is to protect the battery against overload and maximize the power we can get the solar panel.
-If we connect a solar panel directly to the battery it is likely that we charge us batteries.
+If we connect a solar panel directly to the battery we could likely charge the batteries.

 Of the two currents that appear as features (Imp, intensity of maximum power, and Icc, short-circuit) always choose the larger, more security.
 Therefore we need a regulator that allows us to connect at least 8.19 A (amps).

 We can now connect all the elements of our solar kit; solar panel selected, the chosen solar charger and our batteries.
-We conducted our own portable system with conventional solar charger.
+We conducted our portable system with a conventional solar charger.

 Choosing solar panel for RV with MPPT solar charger

-Following the example with conventional regulator see how we would choose if we used a solar module MPPT solar charger.
-To start this type of solar regulators we do not condition the voltage module a priori, so that we can choose any module.
+Following the example with conventional regulators see how we would choose if we used a solar module MPPT solar charger.
+To start this type of solar regulators we do not condition the voltage module a priori so that we can choose any module.